shamim0754/C/readme.md

 In call by value, original value(function param) is not modified. in the above example num1,num2 can't modified

 ### Function call by referece ###
-In call by referece, original value(function param) not modified.
+In call by referece, original value(function param) is modified.

 ```C
 #include <stdio.h>